Lightning-AI/pytorch-lightning/docs/source/advanced/lr_finder.rst

     trainer.tune(model)

-If you want to inspect the results of the learning rate finder or just play around with the parameters of the algorithm, this can be done by invoking the ``lr_find`` method of the trainer.
-A typical example of this would look like
+You can also inspect the results of the learning rate finder or just play around with the parameters of the algorithm.
+A typical example of this would look like:

 .. code-block:: python

     model = MyModelClass(hparams)
-    trainer = Trainer()
+    trainer = Trainer(auto_lr_find=True)

     # Run learning rate finder
-    lr_finder = trainer.tuner.lr_find(model)
+    lr_finder = trainer.tune(model, lr_find_kwargs={...})

     # Results can be found in
     lr_finder.results